-The Company has paid Octopus £428,000 (2012: £376,000) in the year as a management fee and there is £78,000 (2012: £79,000) shown as a prepayment at the balance sheet date.
-The management fee is payable quarterly in advance and is based on 2.0% of the net asset value calculated at annual intervals as at 31 October.
+The Company paid Octopus £419,000 (2013: £428,000) in the year as a management fee and there is £nil (2013: £78,000) shown as a prepayment at the balance sheet date.
+The management fee is payable quarterly in advance and is based on 2.0% of the net asset value calculated at quarterly intervals from 31 October.

-Octopus also provides accounting, administrative and company secretarial services to the Company, payable quarterly in advance for a fee of 0.3% of the net asset value calculated at annual intervals as at 31 October.
-During the year £56,000 (2012: £56,000) was paid to Octopus and there is nil (2012: £12,000) shown as a prepayment at the balance sheet date, for the accounting and administrative services.
-In addition, Octopus also provides secretarial services for a fee of £7,500 per annum.
-There was nil (2012: £2,000) in prepayments at the balance sheet date.
+Octopus also provides accounting and administrative services to the Company, payable quarterly in advance for a fee of 0.3% of the net asset value calculated at quarterly intervals from 31 October.
+During the year \pounds 63,000 (2013: £56,000) was paid to Octopus for the accounting and administrative services.
+In addition, Octopus also provided company secretarial services for a fee of £6,000 per annum.

 In addition, Octopus is entitled to performance related incentive fees.
-The incentive fees are designed to ensure that there are significant tax-free dividend payments made to Shareholders as well as strong performance in terms of capital and income growth, before any performance related incentive fee payment is made.
-Included within accrued expenses is an amount of £538,000 (2012: £1,222,000) relating to a performance fee payable to the investment manager on achieving a Total return of 130p and declaring dividends of 40p per share.
+The incentive fees are designed to ensure that there are significant tax-free dividend payments made to Shareholders as well as strong performance in terms of capital and income growth, before any performance related fee payment is made.
+Included within accrued expenses is an amount of £903,000 (2013: £538,000) relating to a performance fee payable to the Investment Manager.
 The Board has decided to recognise the accrual for the performance fee to reflect the cost of the fee in the period in which the fees were earned.
-The Board considers that whilst part of the dividend was declared after the period end that the Fund was committed to paying the fee due to its results for the period, and accruing the fee provides the most accurate reflection of the assets and liabilities of the Fund at the period end.